zehuilu/Mambo-Tracking-Interface/README.md

 This is a trajectory tracking interface for Parrot [Mambo](https://www.parrot.com/us/drones/parrot-mambo-fpv) Quadrotor via [pyparrot](https://github.com/amymcgovern/pyparrot).
 By default, **Mambo-Tracking-Interface** is able to obtain state estimation from motion capture systems [PhaseSpace](https://www.phasespace.com/) or [Qualisys](https://www.qualisys.com/), and you're welcome to write functions for your own motion capture system.
 The purpose of this repository is that prople can foucs on motion planning / path planning / trajectory planning and **Mambo-Tracking-Interface** can take over actual trajectory tracking as long as your planner outputs trajectories as csv files in a specific directory.

 * **Mambo-Tracking-Interface** has built-in support for a motion planner called RTD, [Reachability-based Trajectory Design](https://asmedigitalcollection.asme.org/DSCC/proceedings/DSCC2019/59162/V003T19A010/1070634).
 Usage is shown below.
+A video of **Mambo-Tracking-Interface** wit RTD is shown [here](https://www.youtube.com/watch?v=1cldHVQK3Yw), starting at 1'32''.

 # Dependencies

 This repo has been tested with:
-* Ubuntu 18.04.4 LTS, Python 3.6.9.
+* Ubuntu 18.04.4 LTS, Python 3.6.9
 * Ubuntu 20.04.3 LTS, Python 3.8.10
 * macOS 11.4, Python 3.9.6